 - To store: Keto bread should always be stored in the refrigerator, covered, at all times.
 The ingredients are too fragile to keep at room temperature.
 The bread will keep for up to 2 weeks.

 - To freeze: Leftover slices of bread can be stored in the freezer, in a ziplock bag, for up to 6 months.

 Keto Bread (No yeast!)

-- Let the bread cool in the pan for 10 minutes, before carefully transferring to a wire rack to cool completely.
+- Let the bread cool in the pan completely, before slicing and serving.

 Disclosure: This post may contain affiliate links.
 I may earn a small commission for my endorsement, recommendation, testimonial, and/or link to any products or services from this website.